All Products

 Objects whose storage class is converted from Standard to IA have a minimum storage period and a minimum billable size.
 You are charged data retrieval fees when you access these objects.
 For more information, see Lifecycle rules based on the last access time.

-For more information about lifecycle rules based on the last access time, see Lifecycle rules based on the last access time.
+For more information, see Lifecycle rules based on the last modified time and Lifecycle rules based on the last access time.